SaeedYasen/SaeedYasen/README.md

 - Experience in full stack and AI development via real-world projects and 48-hour hackathon

 **B.Sc. in Information Systems – The Max Stern Yezreel Valley College (2021–2024)**
 - Final Project: Automated salary payment system using Java & Firebase with MASAV-format file generation
+- Consolidates all required payment data in one place and generates MASAV-format files readable by banks.

 ---